Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

-The 1.2V converter could be powered off of 5V or 3.3V.
-From an efficiency point of view I don't think it makes much difference.
-But it might be better to be able to choose, as there may be more space capacity on one power rail than the other.
+The hardware watchdog needs to be able to be physically disabled so the board can be programmed without the watchdog getting in the way.
+Probably add a jumper by the JTAG and serial lines to disable the watchdog.

 Need to get the current requirements for 3.3V and 5V to make sure the traces are big enough to avoid a big voltage drop.

-On the CSKB standard, do we need to be able to operate as board 0?
-That affects board layout.

 According to the cubesat documents I have been reading, its best if parts are automotive certified, AEC-Q100 or AEC-Q200.
 I assume this